18F/development-guide/_guide/_pages/project-setup/docker.md

 Docker in production, we can create a setup that matches cloud.gov relatively closely and which makes running our app painless.

+Within GSA, [Docker Desktop](https://www.docker.com/products/docker-desktop) can be installed through [Self Service](https://handbook.tts.gsa.gov/gsa-internal-tools/#self-service) without [admin rights](https://handbook.tts.gsa.gov/equipment/#admin-rights).
+This allows people doing "light" development (like editing content) to run the site locally.
+Use of Docker can also hide the complexity of setting up a development environment from them.

 ## Recommendations

 We hope to have an end-to-end recommendation in the future, but for now we